huggingface/transformers/docs/source/en/tasks/prompting.md

 >>> for seq in sequences:
 ...     print(f"Result: {seq['generated_text']}")
-"""Result:
+Result:
 The total number of muffins now is 21.
-You baked 15 muffins, ate 2, and then gave another 5 to a neighbor, so that's 16 muffins."""
+You baked 15 muffins, ate 2, and then gave another 5 to a neighbor, so that's 16 muffins.
 ```

 This is a wrong answer, it should be 12.
 In this case, this can be due to the prompt being too basic, or due to the choice